configify/aapconfig_testing/README.md

 TLDR:

 1. Linting
-1. Test 2.4 -> Export copy/compare set A/B
+1. Test 2.4 -> Compare exports to set A/B
-1. Test 2.5 -> Export copy/compare set A/B
+1. Test 2.5 -> Compare exports to set A/B
 1. Build collection and test in Hub 2.4/2.5

 ## Linting